 Coordinate system for MicroStation files

-To define the same coordinate system for every CAD or BIM file in a file folder, you can rename the .prj file containing the desired coordinate system to ESRI_CAD.prj.
-Then every CAD or BIM file that does not have a defined coordinate system will use the ESRI_CAD.prj file as its coordinate system.
-This is useful when all of the files in the folder should use the same coordinate system.
+To define the same coordinate system for every CAD or BIM file in a file folder, you can rename the .prj file containing the desired coordinate system to esri_cad.prj, or any file name with a .uprj file extension.
+Then every CAD or BIM file that does not have a defined coordinate system will use the universal projection file as its coordinate system.
+This is useful when all of the files in the folder use the same coordinate system.

-CAD files must have a valid Esri coordinate system (.prj) before a world file is created since the offset values of the world file must correspond to a specific coordinates system as defined in the PRJ file.
+CAD files must have a valid Esri coordinate system (.prj) before a world file is created since the offset values of the world file must correspond to a specific coordinate system as defined in the .prj file.

-To define the same coordinate transformation for every CAD or BIM file in a file folder, rename the .wld or .wld3 file containing the desired coordinate transformation to ESRI_CAD.wld or ESRI_CAD.wld3, respectively.
-Then ArcGIS Pro will apply that coordinate transformation to every CAD or BIM file in that file folder.
-This is useful when all the drawings are accurate one to another and all need to be adjusted in the same way.
+To define the same coordinate transformation for every CAD or BIM file in a file folder, rename the .wld or .wld3 file containing the desired coordinate transformation to esri_cad.wld3, or any file with a .uwld3 file extension.
+Then ArcGIS Pro will apply that universal coordinate transformation to every CAD or BIM file in that file folder.
+This is useful when all the drawings are accurate to one another and all need to be adjusted in the same way.